In this topic:

 I think it's beautiful, don't you?
 It also matches the natural finish of the work table.

 Cost: $0.
 The handle was provided by an anonymous donor and I already had the finishing materials around the house.

-Using the process described on the Mounting A Thermometer page, I used a Unibit step drill bit to enlarge the hole in a large steel washer that acts as a spacer between the lid and the thermometer.
+Using the process described on the Installing A Thermometer page, I used a Unibit step drill bit to enlarge the hole in a large steel washer that acts as a spacer between the lid and the thermometer.
 I slide the washer over the thermometer mounting base, inserted the thermometer into the hole in the lid and fastened it with an electrical conduit lock nut.

 Cost: $40 for the thermometer and connecting hardware.

 You may have read about this modification on the Work Tables page.
 The Weber kettle work table accessory is designed for use on the 18-1/2" kettle grill, but with some changes it can be adapted to the WSM.
 It provides a light duty surface on which you can place tongs, gloves, or a probe thermometer.

 The first step was to attach the mounting hardware to the holes I had drilled in the cooking section.
 The fastener I chose is called a turn button.
 It has a spring-loaded head that turns 90° to lock down whatever is placed over the head.
 You can find this fastener at most hardware and marine supply stores.
 The turn button was attached with two stainless steel screws, washers and nuts (Photo 19).